angular/angular/aio/content/tutorial/toh-pt5.md

 You can click a hero in the dashboard or in the heroes list and navigate to that hero's detail view.

-If you paste `localhost:4200/detail/11` in the browser address bar, the router navigates to the detail view for the hero with `id: 11`,  "Mr. Nice".
+If you paste `localhost:4200/detail/11` in the browser address bar, the router navigates to the detail view for the hero with `id: 11`,  "Dr Nice".

 {@a goback}